Tram-hiker's guide to Budapest

 Siemens has won the call for tender for the new Grand Boulevard trams (routes 4 and 6) with a construction based on the Düsseldorf NF10 trams, which were basically Combinos with small-wheel bogies at the front and back.
 After the structural problems of the original Combino design became known, Siemens came up with a new design which was accepted by the City Council and BKV.
 The new type, sometimes called "Combino Plus", but sometimes also "Combino Supra" hasn't got much to do with the original Combinos: instead of a multi-articulated vehicle made out of aluminium, and with rigid trucks, this one is made out of stainless steel, and has bogies.

 The first car arrived on March 14.
 2006, and was taken into revenue usage on July 1 of the same year, after many months of compulsory trial runs.
 The last one arrived on May 4, 2007.
 Currently all forty cars are assigned to the Grand Boulevard routes, but there are plans to run them on route 1 on weekends.
-The whole series consists of forty 54-meter-long, 100% low-floor cars, currently the longest tramcars in the world.
-Dut to the nature of the Grand Boulevard (=immense passenger loads even at intervals of 1.5 minutes), they are meant as "standee cars", with buffer areas at the doors and less seats than in other modern designs.
+The whole series consists of forty 54-meter-long, 100% low-floor cars, the longest tramcars in the world for a while (and now challeged by the new CAF units).
+Due to the nature of the Grand Boulevard (=immense passenger loads even at intervals of 1.5 minutes), they are meant as "standee cars", with buffer areas at the doors and less seats than in other modern designs.

 Routes: 4, 6